 - Actively seek permanent residence within one year of visa date.
 USCIS requires that all CSPA dependents must “seek to acquire” residence by filing Form I-824 (Application for Action on an Approved Application or Petition), Form I-485 (Application to Register Permanent Residence or Adjust Status) or Form DS-260 (Application for Immigrant Visa and Alien Registration from the Department of State).
 The immigrant investor may file these forms on behalf of the child.

-At the Law Office of Vaughan de Kirby, we know how frustrating the regulations surrounding family immigration can be.
+At Jatoi & de Kirby, APC, we know how frustrating the regulations surrounding family immigration can be.
 That is why our San Francisco EB-5 attorney offers answers to all of your EB-5 visa questions in our FREE immigration guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.

 Do you still have questions?
 Call us today at (415) 221-2345 to speak with a San Francisco immigration attorney.